-To the Corporation's knowledge, based on information supplied by the directors and executive officers, no director or executive officer has, within the 10 years preceding the date of this AIF, (i) become bankrupt, made a proposal under legislation relating to bankruptcy or insolvency or become subject to any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of such nominee, or (ii) been a director or executive officer of any company or other entity that, while the nominee was acting in that capacity (or within a year of ceasing to act in that capacity), became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, save and except for Mr. Setoguchi, who was an officer of Laricina Energy Ltd. ("Laricina") for a period of time ending one year less a day prior to the date on which Laricina filed for creditor protection under the Companies' Creditors Arrangement Act (Canada) ("CCAA").
+To the Corporation's knowledge, based on information supplied by the directors and executive officers, no director, executive officer or Shareholder holding a sufficient number of securities to affect materially the control of Keyera (nor any personal holding company of any such individuals) (i) has, within the 10 years preceding the date of this AIF become bankrupt, made a proposal under legislation relating to bankruptcy or insolvency or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold its assets, or (ii) has, as of the date of this AIF or within the 10 years preceding the date of this AIF, been a director or executive officer of any company (including the Corporation) that, while the person was acting in that capacity (or within a year of ceasing to act in that capacity), became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, save and except for Mr. Setoguchi, who was an officer of Laricina Energy Ltd. ("Laricina") for a period of time ending one year less a day prior to the date on which Laricina filed for creditor protection under the Companies' Creditors Arrangement Act (Canada) ("CCAA").
 Laricina subsequently emerged from CCAA protection on February 1, 2016.

-Further, to the knowledge of the Corporation, and based upon information provided to it by the directors and executive officers, no director or executive officer has, within the 10 years preceding the date of this AIF, been a director, chief executive officer or chief financial officer of a company that, during the time the director or executive officer was acting in such capacity or as a result of events that occurred while the director or executive officer was acting in such capacity, was subject to a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities laws that was in effect for a period of more than 30 consecutive days.
+Further, to the knowledge of the Corporation, and based upon information provided to it by the directors and executive officers, no director or executive officer of the Corporation (nor any personal holding company of any such individuals) has, as of the date of this AIF or within the 10 years preceding the date of this AIF, been a director, chief executive officer or chief financial officer of any company (including the Corporation) that, during the time the director or executive officer was acting in such capacity or as a result of events that occurred while the director or executive officer or an order that denied the relevant company access to any exemption under securities laws, in each case, that was in effect for a period of more than 30 consecutive days.